 The Write Enable (WREN) instruction is for setting Write Enable Latch (WEL) bit.
 For those instructions like PP, 4PP, CP, SE, BE, CE, and WRSR, which are intended to change the device content, should be set every time after the WREN instruction setting the WEL bit.

-The sequence of issuing WREN instruction is: CS# goes low→ sending WREN instruction code→ CS# goes high.
-(Please refer to "Figure 9.
-Write Enable (WREN) Sequence (Command 06)")
+The sequence of issuing WREN instruction is: CS# goes low→ sending WREN instruction code→ CS# goes high. (see Figure 9)

 (2) Write Disable (WRDI)

 The Write Disable (WRDI) instruction is for resetting Write Enable Latch (WEL) bit.